catdawg/randomfschanger/README.md

 ## Usage

 '''

-await runRandomFSChanger("adirectory/something/", 60000); // runs for 60 seconds
-await runRandomFSChanger("adirectory/something/", 60000, {
+const randomfschanger = new RandomFSChanger(tmpDir.name, {
-    seed: 1234,
+    seed: 1234, // random seed, to replicate the same file changes
-    workerCount: 4
-}); // runs for 60 seconds using a specific seed and worker count
+    workerCount: 4 // how many workers will be independently writing on the filesystem, to test load.
+});

+randomfschanger.start();
+// wait for the changer to work await randomfschanger.stop(); // waits for confirmation from the changer that it actually stopped.
 '''

 ## Tests
+  `npm run dist` - fork.js needs to be generated.
   `npm test`